 Co-management supports the following workloads:

 Compliance policies define the rules and settings that a device must comply with to be considered compliant by conditional access policies.
 Also use compliance policies to monitor and remediate compliance issues with devices independently of conditional access.
-Beginning in Configuration Manager version 1910, you can add evaluation of custom configuration baselines as a compliance policy assessment rule.
+You can add evaluation of custom configuration baselines as a compliance policy assessment rule.
 For more information, see Include custom configuration baselines as part of compliance policy assessment.

 For more information on the Intune feature, see Use compliance policies to set rules for devices you manage with Intune.

 Windows Update policies

-Windows Update for Business policies let you configure deferral policies for Windows 10 feature updates or quality updates for Windows 10 devices managed directly by Windows Update for Business.
+Windows Update for Business policies let you configure deferral policies for Windows 10 or later feature updates or quality updates for Windows 10 or later devices managed directly by Windows Update for Business.